wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **Options**

 - `VPN_GATEWAY_ID`: ID of the VPN gateway.
-- `CONNECTION_ID`: ID of the connection.
+- `CONNECTION_ID`: ID of the VPN connection.
-- `--force, -f`: Delete without confirmation.
+- `--force, -f`: Force the operation without confirmation.

 ---